 Let’s say you purchase out of state and you pay for sales tax, but it is the wrong amount.
 What happens then?
 When you go to register your vehicle at your local department of motor vehicle you will either receive a credit from them, or you will owe them additional money.

-If I buy a car in another state, can I have it shipped to me?
+If I buy a car in another state in 2022, can I have it shipped to me?

 Yes, absolutely.
 This is a very common practice and could financially make a lot of sense for you.
 The dealership where you purchase the vehicle may recommend a particular shipping company and you should see what their quote is.
 You should also shop the quote and get bids from other providers as well.